akshayka/edxclassify/README.rst

 For example, we could use a classifier that detects confusion in forum posts to help us target automated learning interventions in courses.
-We have built such a prototype; to learn more, please refer to our `paper <http://debugmind.com/youedu.pdf>`_, published in the eigth conference on Educational Data Mining.
+We have built such a prototype; to learn more, please refer to our `paper <http://debugmind.com/youedu.pdf>`_, published in the eighth conference on Educational Data Mining.

 Included Classifiers
 ---------------------
-The abstractions in edxclassify are general enought to be applicable to most classification tasks.
+The abstractions in edxclassify are general enough to be applicable to most classification tasks.
 The repository does come packaged with a set of classifiers that were trained to detect affect in Stanford's MOOC discussion forums.
 Since Stanford's courses are powered by edX, these